 In this 2nd example of the same situation the Supervisor does not try to evaluate but simply observes and notes down his observations.
-He steps in and two-way comms with the coach to get more data and the why for the trouble becomes very apparent.
+He steps in and two way comms with the coach to get more data and the trouble becomes very apparent.
 It can then be corrected with an exact assignment of the correct material.
-He makes sure that the coach above has his own Missed Us cleaned up and the Supervisor may need to step in with some Method No. 4 Word Clearing to handle in the end.